Skip to content

 Args:

-despine (bool, optional): If True, removes the top and right spines from the plot for cleaner appearance.
-Default is True.
+despine (bool, optional): If `True`, removes the top and right borders of the plot for a cleaner look.

-show_title (bool, optional): If True, displays a title with slice information.
-Default is True.
+show_title (bool, optional): If `True`, adds a descriptive title with slice/volume information.

-edgecolor (str, optional): Color for the edges of the histogram bars.
-Default is None.
+color (str, optional): The main color of the histogram bars.

 Returns: